GovardhanReddyBadam/treasure-hunt/README.md

 This project implements a **secure, multi-QR treasure hunt system** where:
 - Each QR code maps to a unique route
 - Access is protected using passwords and sessions
+- The password for the next QR is the answer for the question diplayed in the present QR
 - Clues can include riddles, questions, and images
 - The application can be accessed **across different devices and networks**